Explaining black box text modules in natural language with language models: Appendix

 Low frequency voxel response drift was identified using a 2nd order Savitzky-Golay filter with a 120 second window and then subtracted from the signal.
 To avoid onset artifacts and poor detrending performance near each end of the scan, responses were trimmed by removing 20 seconds (10 volumes) at the beginning and end of each scan, which removed the 10-second silent period and the first and last 10 seconds of each story.
 The mean response for each voxel was subtracted and the remaining response was scaled to have unit variance.

-We used the fMRI data to generate a voxelwise brain encoding model for natural language using the intermediate hidden states from the 33rd layer of the 30 billion parameter OPT model~\cite{zhang2022opt} and the 9th layer of GPT \cite{radford2019language}.
+We used the fMRI data to generate a voxelwise brain encoding model for natural language using the intermediate hidden states from the the 18th layer of the 30-billion parameter LLaMA model~\citep{touvron2023llama}, and the 9th layer of GPT~\citep{radford2019language}.
 In order to temporally align word times with TR times, Lanczos interpolation was applied with a window size of 3.
-The hemodyanmic response function was approximated with a finite impulse response model using 4 delays at -8,-6,-4 and -2 seconds \cite{huth2016natural}.
+The hemodyanmic response function was approximated with a finite impulse response model using 4 delays at -8,-6,-4 and -2 seconds \citep{huth2016natural}.
 For each subject $x$, voxel $v$, we fit a separate encoding model $g_{(x,v)}$ to predict the BOLD response $\hat{B}$ from our embedded stimulus, i.e. $\hat{B}_{(x,v)} = g_{(x,v)}(H_i(\set{S}))$.

 To evaluate the voxelwise encoding models, we used the learned $g_{(x,v)}$ to generate and evaluate predictions on a held-out test set.
-The GPT features achieved a mean correlation of 0.115 and OPT features achieved a mean correlation of 0.16, as shown on a flattened cortical surface for one subject \cref{fig:flatmap_uts03}.
+The GPT features achieved a mean correlation of 0.12 and LLaMA features achieved a mean correlation of 0.17.
+These performances are comparable with state-of-the-art published models on the same dataset that are able to achieved decoding~\citep{tang2023semantic}.

 To select voxels with diverse encoding, we applied principal components analysis to the learned weights, $g_{(x,v)}$, for GPT across all significantly predicted voxels in cortex.
 Prior work has shown that the first four principal components of language encoding models weights encode differences in semantic selectivity, differentiating between concepts like \textit{social}, \textit{temporal} and \textit{visual} concepts.
-Consequently, to apply \methods to voxels with the most diverse selectivity, we found voxels that lie along the convex hull of the first four principal components and randomly sampled 1,000 of them.
-The ngram extraction was done with the training stories as a corpus.
+Consequently, to apply \methods to voxels with the most diverse selectivity, we found voxels that lie along the convex hull of the first four principal components and randomly sampled 1,500 of them (500 per subject).
+The mean voxel correlation for the 1,500 voxels we study is 0.35.
+Note that these voxels were selected for being well-predicted rather than easy to explain: the correlation between the prediction error and the explanation score for these voxels is 0.01, very close to zero.